drkOluhv/drkOluhv.github.io/home/tech-tutorials/2022-07-18-transition-to-obsidian.md

 6. Make sure that OneNote is open
 7. Run the code by pressing F5 or typing `python convert.py` into the terminal

-The .md files will be converted and exported to Desktop\OneNoteExport which can be
+The .md files will be converted and exported to Desktop\OneNoteExport which can be placed into you Obsidian Vault folder.

+Special thanks to PageKey Tech for the great repository to make this conversion easy, feel free to checkout [PageKey Tech's Blog](https://pagekeytech.com).